-Eurail is a consortium of train companies covering most of Europe, and it provides one of the easiest, cheapest, and best ways to explore the continent.
+Eurail is a consortium of train companies covering most of Europe, and it provides one of the easiest and most exciting ways for overseas visitors to explore the continent (if you are an EU citizen or resident, you would purchase an InterRail pass instead).

 Eurail Youth Pass Types

 Eurail Global Passes

-Eurail Global Pass Youth: This is an incredibly flexible pass and offers great value for money.
-If you're not sure which countries you want to visit on your Europe trip and want to keep your options open this is the pass for you.
-Here are some of the options you can choose from, and you can pick any country in Europe that Eurail operates in (pretty much everyone) to use your pass in:
+This is an incredibly flexible pass and offers great value for money.
+If you're not sure which countries you want to visit on your Europe trip and want to keep your options open, this is the pass for you.
+Here are some of the flexibility options you can choose from, and you can pick from any of the 31 countries in Europe that Eurail operates in to use your pass:

 - 5 travel days within 1 month